 In the 1990s, growth in numbers meant that the church building was too small and we began meeting in a school, and then in Chard Guildhall.

 At the same time we rented a shop in Fore Street as a ‘drop-in centre’.
 This was so successful that, in 2007, we moved to the current property on Fore Street which we now run as Forefront Community Centre.

 We are pleased to be part of Chard Churches Together, the umbrella body of all the Christian churches in Chard.

-We have adopted the Evangelical Alliance basis of faith.
+We embrace the Evangelical Alliance basis of faith.
 The EA has individual and church members from a wide variety of denominations and seeks to promote unity and truth, and acts as an evangelical voice to the state, society and the wider church.